 If you need to access your 403(b) savings while you are still working, the plan allows for loans from your account.
-Employees with an account at Fidelity may be eligible for a loan of up to 50% of their 403(b) account balance.
-Participants with an account at TIAA may be eligible for a loan of up to 45% of their 403(b) account balance.
+Active employees may be eligible for a loan of up to 50% of their account balance.
 Total outstanding loans from the 403(b) plan may not exceed $50,000.

 - To request a loan from your Fidelity account, call (800) 343-0860.

 - To request a loan from your TIAA account, call (800) 842-2776.

 Under certain circumstances, hardship withdrawals are available from your 403(b) account, to help you meet an immediate and heavy financial need.
 The withdrawal amount is limited to the amount of funds needed to cover the expense, or your total plan contributions (excluding rollover amounts), whichever is lower.
 You may request a hardship withdrawal to pay for the following expenses: